spalen0/bad-debt-alert/README.md

     - `DEBT_THRESHOLD` in dollars after which an alert will be sent to Telegram chat.
 Optional value.
     - `DEBT_THRESHOLD_RATIO` in percent after which an alert will be sent to Telegram chat.
 Default value is 100%.
     - `DATA_URL` link to the data source in JSON format.
 [Link](https://github.com/Risk-DAO/simulation-results/tree/main/bad-debt/latest) to all RiskDAO data sources.
 Example data URL for [Sonne Finance](https://raw.githubusercontent.com/Risk-DAO/simulation-results/main/bad-debt/latest/optimism_sonne.json).

-## Custom alerts

-### USDR Treasury

-There is a special workflow for USDR Treasury.
-It checks if the USDR Treasury in DAI is below a given ratio threshold it will send Telegram message to a defined chat.